mblackgeo/flask-geocoding-webapp/README.md

 * [Pytest](https://docs.pytest.org/en/6.2.x/) is used for the functional tests of the application (see `/tests`).
 * Code is linted using [flake8](https://flake8.pycqa.org/en/latest/) with `--max-line-length=120`
 * Code formatting is validated using [Black](https://github.com/psf/black)
+* [pre-commit](https://pre-commit.com/) is used to run these checks locally before files are pushed to git
+* The [Github Actions pipeline](.github/workflows/pipeline.yml) also runs these checks and tests

 ## Deploying to AWS